SisyphusMD/archiver/README.md

 ## Installation

+> **Container image**: Examples below pull from `forgejo.bryantserver.com/sisyphusmd/archiver`.
+The same image is also published to `ghcr.io/sisyphusmd/archiver` if you prefer that registry — just substitute the registry hostname in any `image:` or `docker run` line.

 ### Step 1: Generate Bundle File

 **Skip this step if you already have a bundle file** (e.g., `bundle.tar.enc` or `export-*.tar.enc` from a previous installation).